TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 12/1 Samuel 12.4.md

 ---

-And they said, Thou hast not defrauded us, nor oppressed us, neither hast thou taken aught of any man's hand.
+They said, "You have not defrauded us, nor oppressed us, neither have you taken anything of any man's hand."